AlibabaCloudDocs/ram/intl.en-US/RAM Role Management/Service-linked roles.md

 RAM identities must be granted the required permissions before the RAM identities can create or delete a service-linked role.
 The permissions are also required in scenarios in which service-linked roles are automatically created.

-**Note:** The permission to create a service-linked role is included in the administrative permission policy of the linked service.
+**Note:** The permissions to create a service-linked role are included in the administrative permission policy of the linked service.
 For ECS, the administrative permission policy is AliyunESSFullAccess.
 If you attach the administrative permission policy of a service to a RAM identity, the RAM identity can create the service-linked role for the service.

 The following sample policy allows authorized RAM identities to create and delete the service-linked role for Resource Management: